inspire-eu-validation/metadata/monitoring/spatial-scope.md

 **Test method**

-* If the following conditions are satisfied the test pass:
+* If exactly one [MD_Keywords](#mdKeywords) for spatial scope is provided:

-    * At least one [Keyword Anchor](#keywordanchor) is provided with xlink:href attribute pointing to a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope) OR at least one [Keyword CharacterString](#keywordcharacterstring) is provided with a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope).
+    * Check that exactly one [Keyword Anchor](#keywordanchor) is provided with xlink:href attribute pointing to a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope) OR exactly one [Keyword CharacterString](#keywordcharacterstring) is provided with a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope).

-    * Check that at least one of the [MD_Keywords](#mdKeywords) elements has a [Citation Title](#citationtitle) child element with value "Spatial scope".
+    * Check that exactly one [MD_Keywords](#mdKeywords) element has a [Citation Title](#citationtitle) child element with value "Spatial scope".

-* Else
+    * Check that the [Citation Date](#citationdate) for the thesaurus is exactly '2019-05-22'.

+* Else if more than one [MD_Keywords](#mdKeywords) for spatial scope is provided the test fails.

-    * A manual test is requested asking the user to provide the keyword with the spatial scope in case it is _National_ or _Regional_.
+* Else a manual test is requested asking the user to provide the keyword with the spatial scope in case it is _National_ or _Regional_.

 **Reference(s)**